PfAndrey/supermariohd/readme.md

 # SuperMarioHD
 ----
 Cross-platform HD remake of super mario (NES, 1985).
-Project was created in learning purposes only.
+Project was created for learning purposes only.

 ## Authors
 * Andriy Parfenyuk.